 - The mentee and mentor will complete a Program Agreement

-- The mentee will complete and submit a Self-Assessment and Action Plan (late summer) to their mentor to help guide the relationship
+- The mentee will complete and submit a Self-Assessment and Action Plan (early fall) to their mentor to help guide the relationship

 - Communicate with mentor quarterly